tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

 <figure>
   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-2.png" />
-  <figcaption>Anywhere within the green strip registers as a hit.</figcaption>
+  <figcaption>Anywhere within the shaded green strip registers as a hit.</figcaption>
 </figure>

 The head no longer registers a hit once it has passed the right edge of the item.
 However, as indicated by the green area, the zones directly above or below the item's left/right edges still register as a hit.
 To resolve this, add additional checks for the y-axis: